UCF vs. Navy NCAA Football Odds, Plays and Insights | October 2, 2021

-The UCF Knights (2-1, 0-0 AAC) visit the Navy Midshipmen (0-3, 0-0 AAC) on Saturday, October 2, 2021 in matchup between AAC rivals at Navy-Marine Corps Memorial Stadium.
-Navy is a 15.5-point underdog.
-The total for this matchup has been set at 56.5 points.
+Oddsmakers massively favor the UCF Knights (2-1, 0-0 AAC) when they visit the Navy Midshipmen (0-3, 0-0 AAC) on Saturday, October 2, 2021 in a matchup between AAC foes at Navy-Marine Corps Memorial Stadium.
+UCF is favored by 16.5 points.
+A total of 56 points has been set for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.